hyperhq/runv/README.md

 ```

 ### Run
-To run a OCF image, execute `runv` with the [OCF JSON format file](https://github.com/opencontainers/runc#ocf-container-json-format) as argument, or have a `config.json` file in `CWD`.
+To run a OCI image, execute `runv` with the [OCI JSON format file](https://github.com/opencontainers/runc#oci-container-json-format) as argument, or have a `config.json` file in `CWD`.

 Also, a kernel and initrd images are needed too.
 We recommend you to build them from [HyperStart](https://github.com/hyperhq/hyperstart/) repo.
 If not specified, runV will try to load the `kernel` and `initrd.img` files from `CWD`.